mantidproject/mantid/docs/source/deprecation.rst

 - Algorithms that have not been used for 3 years or more.
 We will use Usage Data to determine this.
 For more information about how we record Usage data please see our `Privacy Policy: Usage Data Recorded in Mantid
   <https://www.mantidproject.org/privacy.html#usage-data-recorded-in-mantid>`_
-- Other Features covered by Usage Data that have not need used for 3 or more years
+- Other Features covered by Usage Data that have not been used for 3 or more years
 - Soft deprecation of Algorithms superseded by newer versions of an algorithm e.g. v1 deprecated when v2 has been created.
   See below for more about soft deprecation.